 Florida Contractor License Guide

-In Florida, contractor licensing is done both at the state and local level.
+In Florida, contractor licensing is done at the state and local levels.
 If you want to perform work anywhere within the state of Florida, you will need a Certified License, and if you want to perform work in a specific city/county, you will need a Registered License.

-The licensing process is handled by the Construction Industry Licensing Board under the guidance of Florida Department of Business and Professional Regulation.
+Both licensing processes are handled by the Construction Industry Licensing Board under the guidance of the Florida Department of Business and Professional Regulation.

-Access and Complete the Proper License Application Form
+1. Access and Complete the License Application Form

-To obtain a certified Florida contractor license you need to pass the relevant Division I or II examination (excluding Pool Contractors).
-The exams are administered by Professional Testing.
+To obtain a certified Florida contractor license, you need to pass the relevant Division I or II examination (excluding Pool Contractors).
+The exams are administered by Professional Testing, Inc..
 You can register and apply online via their website or contact them at 407-264-0562 or at [email protected].
 Further information can be found in the Examination Registration Instructions and Application.

 You can find a list of specialized contractor license schools in Florida that offer exam preparation.